gnudrew/MotionDetector-openCV-bokeh/README.md

 # MotionDetector-openCV-bokeh

-A script that detects when objects enter and exit the frame of a video capture device and writes these timestamps to a .csv file.
+Detect objects that enter and exit a video capture device's field of view and record the timestamps to .csv file.
+Analyze said objects by time, size, and velocity and visualize this in a web-integrated plot.
-Another script that builds a web-integrated plot to visualize the time data.

 ### Packages used:
 > *cv2*, *pandas*, *bokeh*

 ### Credit:
 The code in the initial commit is written by Ardit Sulce.
-The code in the following commits is my own.
+After that, committed code is written by me.

 ### To run the app:
 To run with times saved to .csv but no plot:
 * Connect video capture device, such as webcam
 * Open CLI in this directory